 Soldering is a lucrative field with various applications, including in the electronics industry, plumbing, automotive, jewelry production, and vacuum tubes.
 It is particularly popular in the electrical electronics field, where wires are joined and electronic components fused to a circuit board.

-Soldering can also be used in creating leak-proof roofings, creating joint sections in the piping and plumbing industry, and creating art in stained glass, wire modelling, sculptures, and jewelry.
+Soldering can also be used in creating leak-proof roofing, creating joint sections in the piping and plumbing industry, and creating art in stained glass, wire modeling, sculptures, and jewelry.
 In the automotive field, soldering is used to fuse metal sheets, pipes, and other applications where metals don’t undergo high temperatures.

 Soldering Tools and Equipment

-There are various tools used in soldering which include soldering iron, soldering gun, station, solders, and flux.
+There are various tools used in soldering, which include soldering irons, soldering guns, stations, solders, and flux.

 Soldering Iron